flutter/website/flutter-for-android.md

 side in most cases.
 If you need to observe the lifecycle to acquire or release any native resources, you should likely be doing it from the native side, at any rate.

-Here's an example on how to observe the lifecycle status of the containing activity:
+Here's an example of how to observe the lifecycle status of the containing activity:

 <!-- skip -->
 {% prettify dart %}